AWS Direct Connect: A Deep Dive for the SAP-C02 Exam

 Use Cases

-Link aggregation is widely used in various networking scenarios:
+Link aggregation appears in various networking scenarios:

-- AWS Direct Connect: AWS uses LAGs to aggregate multiple connections at a single endpoint, simplifying management and increasing bandwidth for cloud services.
+• AWS Direct Connect: AWS uses LAGs to aggregate multiple connections at a single endpoint, simplifying management and increasing bandwidth for cloud services.

 Key Features of AWS Direct Connect Gateway

-- Support for Virtual Interfaces (VIFs): The Direct Connect gateway supports private, public VIFs, and transit VIFs, which connect to VPCs.
+• Support for Virtual Interfaces (VIFs): The Direct Connect gateway supports private, public VIFs, and transit VIFs, which connect to VPCs.

-- Simplified BGP Sessions: Instead of establishing separate Border Gateway Protocol (BGP) sessions for each VPC, you only need one BGP session with the Direct Connect gateway per location, simplifying network management.
+• Simplified BGP Sessions: Instead of establishing separate Border Gateway Protocol (BGP) sessions for each VPC, you need only one BGP session with the Direct Connect gateway per location, simplifying network management.

 Limitations

-- No Transitive Routing: The Direct Connect gateway does not support transitive routing between associated gateways.
-Traffic cannot be routed directly between two virtual private gateways or between two transit gateways through the same Direct Connect gateway.
+• No Transitive Routing: The Direct Connect gateway does not support transitive routing between associated gateways.
+Traffic cannot route directly between two virtual private gateways or between two transit gateways through the same Direct Connect gateway[]](https://www.edge-cloud.net/2019/09/06/dx-gateway-deep-dive/).

-However, an exception to this rule was implemented in November 2021.
+An exception to this rule was implemented in November 2021.

-Additionally, AWS documentation warns that a Direct Connect gateway does not prevent traffic from being sent from one gateway association back to the gateway association itself (for example, when you have an on-premises supernet route that contains the prefixes from the gateway association).
+AWS documentation also warns that a Direct Connect gateway does not prevent traffic from being sent from one gateway association back to the gateway association itself (for example, when you have an on-premises supernet route that contains the prefixes from the gateway association).

 If you have a configuration with multiple VPCs connected to transit gateways associated to the same Direct Connect gateway, the VPCs could potentially communicate.
 To prevent this, AWS recommends associating a route table with the VPC attachments that have the “blackhole” option set.